 We handle NPP validation and reconciliation automatically

-We can validate a payment or user automatically by checking with the NPP that the agreement exists just before executing your payment.
+We can validate a payment or an end customer automatically by checking with the NPP that the agreement exists just before executing your payment.
 If it does, we will directly credit your wallet or account with us and notify you immediately afterwards.

 If the payment fails or the agreement isn’t valid, we’ll return it automatically to the payer’s bank.
 That way, we help you prevent failures and claims that can lead to ejection from PayTo.